 New Paul McCartney Documentary Marks 10th Anniversary Of 9/11

-Showtime will mark the 10 year anniversary of the events of 9/11 with a special broadcast that documents Paul McCartney’s experiences both during and after the tragedy.
+Paul McCartney marked the 10 year anniversary of the events of 9/11 with a special film that documented his experiences both during and after the tragedy.

-Titled ‘The Love That You Make,’ the new documentary will air Sunday, September 10 at 9PM ET.
+Titled ‘The Love That You Make,’ the new documentary aired Sunday, September 10, 2011 on Showtime, and is now available on DVD.
 McCartney’s day began with his plane being grounded on the tarmac in New York, and as Real Screen reports, he then returned to the city, witnessing the developing events firsthand.

 Filmmaker Albert Maysles and his partner Bradley Kaplan spent six weeks following McCartney as he began to assemble plans and rehearse for ‘The Concert For New York City.’